Best Online Master’s Degrees in: Dietetics

 Graduates of a master’s degree program in dietetics may be qualified for employment as a dietitian in a medical clinic, hospital, nursing care facility, or in their own practice.
 Dietitians explain nutrition issues, assess a patient’s health needs and diet, develop meal plans, change the plans as needed, and give talks to groups of people about nutrition, dieting, and good eating habits.

-Dietitians earned a median annual salary of $53,250 in 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+Dietitians earned a median annual salary of $53,250, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment of dietitians is expected to increase 20%, or faster than average, from 2010 to 2020, the BLS reports.
 An increasing interest in health and wellness and the role of food in preventing and treating illnesses, especially in the healthcare field, will increase demand for dietitians, according to the BLS.
 However, these statistics are no guarantee of actual salary or employment opportunity, which are determined by the condition of the economy, your employer, and location.